Spirit

 One of the oldest continuously operating tequila distilleries (founded 1870 in Amatitán, Jalisco), credited with releasing the modern category's first 100% agave reposado in 1974 and now owned by Brown-Forman after a 2007 acquisition.

 NOM 1122NOM (Norma Oficial Mexicana) is the Mexican federal product-standard system.
 On a tequila bottle the NOM number is the unique identifier of the distillery facility where the tequila was made — every drop in the bottle came from a plant operating under that NOM.
 Different brands made at the same NOM share a distillery.
 NOM 1122: Tequila Cuervo La Rojeña, S.A. de C.V.
 (Tequila, Jalisco).
 Becle.
-Primary NOM for all current Jose Cuervo expressions (Tradicional, Especial, Reserva de la Familia) per the producer-brand-verification addendum; also shared with sister brand 1800.IndustrialIndustrial: large-scale modern production.
+Primary NOM for all current Jose Cuervo expressions (Tradicional, Especial, Reserva de la Familia); also shared with sister brand 1800.IndustrialIndustrial: large-scale modern production.
 Autoclaves replace stone ovens; column distillation or large continuous stainless-steel pots replace small copper alambiques; diffusers may extract sugar directly from raw agave fiber.
 Efficient, consistent, and stripped of the slow flavor-building of traditional methods.

 Jose Cuervo